 If you are an artist and have game design ideas, but no interest in programming, you too can create games.
 There are several What-You-See-Is-What-You-Get (WYSIWYG) editors.
+The understanding of a color scheme is an important part of game development, as well.
 Many professional studios use these engines to create their games, so don’t be afraid or feel like you aren’t a developer just because you can’t code.

 Remember, companies aren’t going to hire you without any experience at all.
 They need to know, even if you’re a beginner that you can learn and understand the game development process.
 So get to it.
 Follow a tutorial to get your first game made.
 The more games you publish and the more experience you have, the more valuable you are to a hiring developer.

 It’s super important that you love what you do.
 The game development industry is devotion, sometimes repetition and a lot of fun.
 When you are working on your own work, figure out which part of game development is your favorite and focus on that.
 You need to understand all parts of game development, but you should have a focus or two of what you really want to do.